openpearl/PearlEngine/README.md

   end
 end
 ```
-Be sure to define `@@inputFileName`(name of the associated conversation tree json file), `@@ContextRequirements`(the context data that this plugin will require), and the `initializeContext` method (directions for calculating any variables which you defined in the conversation tree).
+Be sure to define `@inputFileName`(name of the associated conversation tree json file), `@ContextRequirements`(the context data that this plugin will require), and the `initializeContext` method (directions for calculating any variables which you defined in the conversation tree).